 \subsection{Systematic review for prevalence of pitfalls}

-From all MICCAI 2023 papers (n = 730), we identified all papers related to SDS (n = 51).
-From those, five articles were excluded because they did not deal with deep learning-related methods, therefore, several questions did not apply (n = 46).
-Each paper was screened by two independent screeners, with a total of twelve screeners.
-Afterwards, a third senior screener compared results and resolved conflicts.
-In total, three senior screeners joined this last step, with the papers divided among them.
+From all MICCAI 2023 papers (n = 730), we identified those papers related to SDS (n = 51).
+From those, five articles were excluded because these did not deal with deep learning-related methods, therefore, several questions did not apply (remaining n = 46).
+Each paper was screened by two independent screeners, from a total of twelve screeners.
+Afterwards, a third senior screener compared the results and resolved conflicts.
+In total, three senior screeners joined in this last step, the papers were divided among them.
 The screening covered more general aspects such as task or surgery type, but specifically focused on evidence for the identified pitfalls.
 In line with the Delphi process and after identifying the final list of pitfalls, a follow-up screening, following the same process, was conducted to ensure evidence for all pitfalls.

 To assess the robustness of our findings over time, we additionally performed a targeted screening of MICCAI 2025 SDS papers (n = 89).
 In contrast to the primary analysis, this screening was conducted by a single rater and focused on the subset of pitfalls reported in the Results section.
 The purpose was not to repeat the full screening procedure, but to evaluate whether the main findings hold across a more recent set of publications.